singleton-matt/citibike_analysis/README.md

 3 - citibike_ridership_analysis.pptx - an analysis of the data with a view to finding potential incremental revenue

+4 - citibike_data_analysis.ipynb - jupyter notebook with further analysis of the citibike data.

 Please also take a look at this tableau workbook to see the top 10 most used stations in the Citibike network over the two year period examined. https://public.tableau.com/app/profile/matt.singleton/viz/citibike_ridership_analysis/Dashboard2